Dubai is definitely a cool place to visit. There is something satisfying about a giant urban oasis in the middle of the desert.

 - Get yourself a Dubai SIM card at the airport.
 This way, you can use Google Maps and not get too lost whilst exploring the city.
 Not going off-grid will help if you find yourself in trouble; people will know where you are, where you’re staying in Dubai, and what you’re up to.

 - Men need to think about how they dress, too.
 You’ll need to be covering up at least to the knee and your upper arms should be covered.
 You’ll get respect for being respectful.

 - Take your time.
 Don’t feel like you have to do everything the guidebook tells you to.
 Take some time off and don’t get burned out by whizzing around the city trying to tick everything off.

 - Know what to pack for Dubai.
 You don’t want to be lugging around a lot of excess baggage in any city anywhere in the world really – and definitely not in the heat of Dubai.

 - Don’t be afraid to head out into the city at night!
 There are live music events or head to a bar – a good place to get chatting to fellow travellers and ex-pat.

 Dubai is definitely safe for solo travellers, however, it’s not always the most social place.
 You may find yourself going to a lot of effort to try to make friends or even just get chatting to somebody.

 Homestays might make the experience of a trip to Dubai a lot more interesting, but the most important thing is to remember the rules!

-Is Dubai safe for women?
+Is Dubai safe for Solo Female Travelers?

 Surprisingly, Dubai is safe for women travellers.
 In fact, it’s one of the safest Middle Eastern cities for women.
 A lot of females do go by themselves to Dubai either for travel or work… It’s definitely one of the more liberal cities you’re going to find in this region.